Tenaw-Worku/fridge-management-app/README.md

 # Fridge-Management-App

-#### It is a Web-App to manage a fridge using HTML, CSS/BOOTSTRAP and JAVASCRIPT.
+#### It is a Web-App,developed using HTML, CSS/BOOTSTRAP and JAVASCRIPT for the management of a fridge.

 #### Enjoy it!